pivotal/docs-tap/learning-center/portal-rest-api/session-management.md

 If the supplied ID matches a user in the training portal, the training portal uses it internally and returns the same value for `user` in the response.

-When the user does match, and if there is already a workshop session allocated to the user for the workshop being requested, the training portal returns a link to the existing workshop session rather than create a new workshop session.
+When the user does match, and if there is already a workshop session allocated to the user for the workshop being requested, the training portal returns a link to the existing workshop session, rather than requesting that the user create a new workshop session.

 If the user is not a match, possibly because the training portal was completely redeployed since the last time it was accessed, the training portal returns a new user identifier.